Linaro/website/_woa/postgres.md

         source: woa/members.html
 ---

-[CMake](https://cmake.org/) is a widely used open-source, cross-platform family of tools designed to build, test, and package software.
+[PostgreSQL](https://www.postgresql.org/), also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance.

-CMake support for WoA is still in progress.
+PostgreSQL support for Windows on Arm is in progress.

 Please see enablement notes for details.